Vegan Tartar with Beetroot, Tomatoes, Peas, and Carrot Lox

 Instructions

-2. For the beetroot layer, peel and finely dice the beetroot, then also steam it until fork-tender.
-Transfer the steamed beetroot to a food processor and roughly chop it with the pulse function.
-Season with mustard, horseradish cream, vegan cream cheese, dried thyme, lemon zest, salt and pepper.
+For the beetroot layer, peel the beet, dice it finely, and also steam it until it's softer but still has a slight bite.
+Then place it in a food processor and coarsely chop it using the pulse function, or coarsely mash it in a bowl.
+Season with mustard, horseradish cream, vegan plain cream cheese, and thyme, and season with lemon zest, salt, and pepper to taste.

-3. For the tomato layer, half and deseed the tomatoes, leaving only the firm tomato flesh.
-Finely dice it and transfer to a bowl.
-Peel and finely dice shallots and garlic.
-Heat some oil in a frying pan and sauté shallots and garlic until the shallots are translucent.
-Add both to the tomatoes along with balsamic vinegar and tomato paste.
-Stir to combine and season the mix with salt and pepper to taste.
+For the tomato layer, halve and seed the tomatoes so only the firm flesh remains.
+Dice the flesh finely and place it in a bowl.
+Peel and finely chop the shallots and garlic.
+Heat some olive oil in a pan and sauté the shallots and garlic until the shallots are translucent.
+Then add them to the tomatoes together with balsamic vinegar and tomato paste, and mix.
+Finally, season with salt and pepper to taste.

-4. For the pea layer, blanch frozen peas, then roughly mash them or use the pulse function of your food processor to do so.
-Finely chop mint leaves and add them to the peas along with lemon juice, lemon zest, salt, and pepper.
+For the pea layer, blanch the frozen peas and then coarsely mash them or process them briefly in a food processor using the pulse function to create a coarse pea mash.
+Finely chop the mint leaves and add them along with lemon juice and zest, salt, and pepper, and mix.